asdf-community/asdf-direnv/README.md

 command does, and it's until `asdf reshim` that it will figure out new executables are available and will create shims for them accordingly.

-And finally, some language package come not only with language-specific commands, but with tons of system tools that will shadow those already installed on your system.
+And finally, some packages come not only with language-specific commands, but with tons of system tools that will shadow those already installed on your system.
 While this may be desirable while the language is in use, having it installed and not activated leaves dead shims all over the place.